Social Anxiety Disorder: Symtoms, Risk Factors and Treatment

 How People Act

-People avoid social interactions, feeling uncomfortable as they struggle to start the conversation, which is a form of social phobia.
+People avoid social interactions, feeling uncomfortable as they struggle to start the conversation.
 People with social anxiety may adopt safety behaviors, e.g., avoiding eye contact, staying silent, and avoiding going to places where they have to talk in front of a group of people.

 These types of reactions can lead to isolation, lower confidence, lower self-esteem, and a lower level of career growth.
 Timely recognition of signs and better management can help to regain confidence in social gatherings, reducing social anxiety and improving their quality of life.